ReSyn: A Generalized Recursive Regular Expression Synthesis Framework: Proposed Method

 We formally define the regex synthesis problem as follows: Given a set of positive examples $P \subseteq \Sigma^*$ and negative examples $N \subseteq \Sigma^*$, the goal is to find a concise regex $R$ such that $P \subseteq L(R)$ and $N \cap L(R) = \emptyset$.
 While a trivial solution exists by simply enumerating all positive examples with union ($w_1 | w_2 | \cdots | w_n$ for $P = \{w_1, \ldots, w_n\}$), such a regex lacks generalization and is impractically verbose.
 Therefore, we seek a regex that is both correct and concise, capturing the underlying pattern rather than merely memorizing examples~\cite{ijcai2024p717}.

-\paragraph{Three-Stage End-to-End Neural Recursive Synthesis Framework: \resyn} To tackle the structural complexity of real-world regexes, we propose \resyn, a comprehensive framework composed of three synergistic stages: data canonicalization, a synthesizer-agnostic recursive algorithm, and a specialized base model.
+\paragraph{Three-Stage End-to-End Neural Recursive Synthesis Framework: \resyn.} We propose \resyn, a comprehensive framework designed to overcome the structural complexity of real-world regexes.
+It is composed of three synergistic stages: data canonicalization, a synthesizer-agnostic recursive algorithm, and a specialized base model.

 First, we address the issue of data quality.
 Real-world regex data exhibits significant syntactic diversity even when expressing identical languages, as different authors may write the same pattern in structurally different ways~\cite{DavisMCSL19}.
 Such unnecessary syntactic variation introduces noise that hinders model learning and reduces data efficiency.
 To address this challenge, we introduce a regex canonicalization pipeline that transforms diverse expressions into a standardized form.
 Full details of the pipeline are provided in Appendix~\ref{sec:canonicalization}.